owlsdepartment/ovee/README.md

 # Ovee
 JavaScript framework for server side rendered pages.

+## Documentation
+You can find all documentation here: <https://owlsdepartment.github.io/ovee>

 ## Why Another Framework?
 Indeed, there are great front-end framework on the market.
 But most of them are designed to build rich, client-side rendered web apps.
 And there's still a huge market for websites and even apps made more traditional way, with markup rendered server side (and I don't mean any fancy SSR thing).
 In such cases we still want to write modern, well-organized JS components.
 And there's very little frameworks built with that use case in mind.